Neil W. Chamberlain: Middle career

-Chamberlain moved to Columbia University, where he was a professor of economics in its Graduate School of Business from 1954–59.
+Chamberlain moved to Columbia University, where he was a professor of economics in its Graduate School of Business from 1954 to 1959.
 There he replaced the retiring Paul Frederick Brissenden as head of the school's program in Labor and Industrial Relations.
 This was part of a wave of hirings as the business school sought to improve its intellectual standing by strengthening its research program and instituting a Ph.D. program separate from that of the Department of Economics.